 - Follow the rules – For our school to stay nice for everyone, we all have to follow the safety and manners rules that are part of our classrooms.

 These are some of the many ways we can show patriotism and citizenship.
 Remembering the men and women who serve our country is another way.
-Many of us probably know someone who is serving in the military.
+Many of us probably know someone who is serving in the prep school.
 We would like to show some of those troops how much we appreciate their service and have connected with a unit that would benefit from receiving care packages from our students.

 Stocking Stuffers for Our Soldiers